theo-armour/agenda/1-health/health-suppliers/180medical.md

 * Orders every 30 days?
 * Allow for a minimum of 50 in my possession
 * Use website to update order

+## 2025-07-01

+I miscalculated my supply of catheters

+May I request an earlier July delivery